-This type of care involves the close supervision of your cessation of Adderall by your physician on an outpatient basis.
-After you’ve successfully detoxed, you will generally be advised to enter into a treatment program in which you can continue the process of recovering from Adderall addiction.
+This type of care might entail a gradual tapering of prescribed Adderall with close physician supervision of your withdrawal process via regular outpatient check-ins.
+After you’ve successfully detoxed, you will generally be advised to continue with some form of substance rehabilitation in which you can continue the process of recovering from Adderall addiction.

 Speak to your physician to discuss whether this option might be appropriate for you.

 Supervised Inpatient Detox

 Inpatient detox may be the preferred option for many people who are suffering with relatively more severe Adderall addictions and addiction-related concerns.
 It can provide an appropriately immersive level of treatment for those who have been abusing high doses of Adderall, who use Adderall with other substances like alcohol, or who have co-occurring mental or physical health conditions—all of which can significantly complicate the withdrawal syndrome.

 Detox facilities will help you through the acute withdrawal symptoms that will occur the first week to 2 weeks after deciding to quit Adderall.
 Additional behavioral interventions may include:5

 - Support group attendance.